 - “I understand…”

-The onus here is to take the focus away from finger pointing (a futile exercise that leads to more blame-games).
-When you turn your finger towards yourself, the other’s attention is momentarily arrested so you now have space to cleverly place your (re)solution.
+The onus here is to take the focus away from finger-pointing (a futile exercise that leads to more blame games).
+When you turn your finger towards yourself, the other’s attention is momentarily arrested, so you now have space to place your (re)solution cleverly.

 - “I empathize with you.
-BUT, there’s still the impact to the project.”
+But, there’s still the impact of the project.”

-In any conflict, the real problem arises from 2 opposing views on the same situation, never 2 persons.
-But as long as you focus on the person (who you consider an opponent in conflict), the real problem conveniently lays hidden.
+In any conflict, the real problem arises from 2 opposing views on the same situation, never two persons.
+But as long as you focus on the person (who you consider an opponent in conflict), the real problem conveniently lies hidden.

 Think it’s too much?
 Let’s consider this with an example.

 A large construction site enforced safety standards for all its crew.
-The new project manager was adamant that these standards be followed, under all circumstances.
+The new project manager was adamant that these standards be followed under all circumstances.
 His intention was simple: SAFETY first, always.
-On the other hand, the construction crew had been trained by the previous manager to work for a different paradigm: BUDGET first, always.
+On the other hand, the previous manager trained the construction crew to work for a different paradigm: BUDGET first, always.

-Post the argument, you walk to your senior manager’s office (who’s incidentally your favorite manager) thinking that you will be unconditionally supported.
+Post the argument; you walk to your senior manager’s office (who’s incidentally your favorite manager), thinking you will be unconditionally supported.
 And you think, “Just watch.
 I’m going to report this conflict and get the other person reprimanded.
-I’m going to show him/her who is boss!”
+I’m going to show them who the boss is!”

 It’s not going to happen!

-Third-parties (and peacemakers) are aware enough to catch any party that is being stubborn in being right.
-This is the ego at play and wins you no supporters or brownie points during the conflict management process.
+Third parties (and peacemakers) are aware enough to catch any stubborn party in being right.
+This is the ego at play and wins you no supporters or brownie points during conflict management.
 Becoming open to compromise is to let go of this stubbornness.
-This is the only key to unlock a win-win resolution, the only working solution that can come out of clear conflict management techniques.
+This is the only key to unlocking a win-win resolution, the only working solution from precise conflict management techniques.

-How the heck can you “back” your opponent, the one who is on the other side??
+How can you “back” your opponent, the one on the other side??

-Yep, for a short while, he’s going to be shocked… pleasantly surprised… victorious, and THEN, he’s going to mimic and reflect your action.
+Yep, for a short while, he will be shocked… pleasantly surprised… victorious, and THEN, he will mimic and reflect on your action.
 This brings us to the next step…

-Most conflict management process continue simply because we don’t have the strength of mind to deal with the previous steps.
-But if we can patiently last through it, we will have become an absolute master at conflict management techniques, not only to resolve the conflict but to drive home the winning solution (for you).
+Most conflict management processes continue simply because we don’t have the strength of mind to deal with the previous steps.
+But if we can patiently last through it, we will have become an absolute masters at conflict management techniques to resolve the conflict and drive home the winning solution (for you).